EITI Team with Stakeholders

 Group photo at the EITI Report launch

-State Minister for Planning (third left), State Minister for Mineral Development (fourth left) in the first row and other Stakeholders at the launch of the Uganda's Second EITI Report in Kampala Sheraton Hotel September 15, 2023.
+State Minister for Planning (third left), State Minister for Mineral Development (fourth left) in the first row and other Stakeholders at the launch of the Uganda's Second EITI Report in Kampala Sheraton Hotel on September 15, 2023.

 Second EITI Report Press Conference

-EITI Champion, State Minister for Mineral Development (fourth right) and other Stakeholders during a press conference to disseminate the findings of the Uganda's Second EITI Report at Uganda Media Centre August 10, 2023.
+EITI Champion, State Minister for Mineral Development (fourth right) and other Stakeholders during a press conference to disseminate the findings of the Uganda's Second EITI Report at Uganda Media Centre on August 10, 2023.

 Gold mining at Greenstone Resources mining at Busia district.